akilthms/mlflow-registry-workaround/README.md

 in a single file called index_file
 *
 #### Akil
-* Set up demo notebook data
 * Set up git repo
+* Set up demo scenario from kaggle
+* Get training data
+* Setup test of hitting api-limits
+  * This will be useful to showcase how this solution avoids the bottleneck of databricks infrastructure limits when training scales massively
+### Open Questions
+* Do we save the mlflow experiment as a single run or multiple runs?
+*